~ Over 60 million people worldwide suffer with the disease and are unaware~

 Johannessburg; 23 September 2013 – With Eyecare Awareness Month commencing from 23 September to 10 October this year, VISION Optometrists has decided to focus on creating awareness for the prevalent ocular disease – glaucoma.
 The World Health Organisation has named glaucoma the second leading cause of blindness worldwide, and according to the South African Glaucoma Society (SAGS), 12.5% of South Africans over the age of 40 suffer with this disease.

-“Although the disease may result in irreversible blindness, the latest ZEISS GDx polametry laser instrument (ZEISS GDx), provides optometrists with unparalleled data that no other glaucoma test can match resulting in early diagnosis,” says Werner Noëth a leading optometrist from VISION Optometrists where the ZEISS GDx test is included in their glaucoma assessments.
+“Although the disease may result in irreversible blindness, the OCT provides optometrists with unparalleled data that no other glaucoma test can match resulting in early diagnosis,” says Werner Noëth a leading optometrist from VISION Optometrists where the OCT test is included in their glaucoma assessments.
 According to Noëth the age old ‘puff test’ has been known to only identify the disease in one third of patients.
-Noëth concludes by stating that “with the ZEISS GDx data, eye care practitioners are able to identify glaucoma in its early stage, thus possibly preventing any further vision loss.”
+Noëth concludes by stating that “with the OCT data, eye care practitioners are able to identify glaucoma in its early stage, thus possibly preventing any further vision loss.”

 What is glaucoma?